 The following Family guidance note provides comprehensive and up to date legal information covering:

-where the parents were married to each other at the time of the child's birth, they each have parental responsibility ('married to each other at the time of the child's birth' has to be interpreted in accordance with the Family Law Reform Act 1987 (FLRA 1987))
+where the parents were married to each other, or from 2 December 2019 civil partners of each other at the time of the child’s birth, they each have parental responsibility (‘married to or civil partners of each other at the time of the child’s birth’ has to be interpreted in accordance with the Family Law Reform Act 1987 (FLRA 1987))

 where the parents were not married to each other at the time of the birth, the mother automatically has parental responsibility and the father does not: there is provision for the father to acquire it